Essential Guide to Omnilux Men’S LED Mask

 5. There are no other LED face masks that include the 1072nm wavelength.

 • 8/23/23 UPDATE: After using the Omnilux men’s mask since Nov.
 2022, I am revising this to say that I don’t see a downside to going with the Men’s mask over the contour.
 I honestly don’t know why Omnilux doesn’t just phase out the contour and make this one their primary mask.
-Also, because there are really very few 1072nm diodes that replaced the 830 nm wavelength, I wouldn’t at all worry about having a less than optimal mix of lights.. .if anything, I really like that they added some 1072 nm.
+Also, because there are really very few 1072nm diodes that replaced the 830 nm wavelength, I wouldn’t at all worry about having a less than optimal mix of lights.
+If anything, I really like that they added some 1072 nm.
 SO, if you are focused on both wrinkles/fine lines or inflammation/healing, I personally would still pick the men’s over the contour.

 What is the best deal on Omnilux LED Masks?